CoderMonkie/data-struct-js/README.md

 Implement of common data structures using javascript. besides supplied by JS, such as Array/Set(WeakSet)/Map(WeakMap)

+### source code

+Write in ES6, using babel to convert to ES5.

+You can download and run `npm run compile` with customized babel setting to meet your needs.

 ## How to use

 install the package